 Agents.
-In the proposed architecture, a software agent is associated to each KN (denoted as "ia" in Figure 2)and it "knows" (i.e. has direct access to) the context of its KN.
+In the proposed architecture, a software agent is associated to each KN (denoted as "ia" in Figure 2).
+Each agent "knows" (i.e., has direct access to) the context of its KN.
 Agents have two main functions: supporting the users of a KN to compose outgoing queries, and answering incoming queries from other KNs.
 The intuition is the following.
 Since each context represents a KN's perspective on some domain, it can be used not only to classify local documents, but also to "explain" to the agents of other KNs what is the semantic content of a query.

-To give an idea of how documents search and sharing works, imagine that someone, in the KN associated to the information technology office, needs to retrieve documents about a software, say about anti-virus updating.
-Suppose that the KN context (automatically extracted from the directory structure of the KN) contains the following structure: "/office-activities/software/antivirus/antivirus-up-date/manuals". under what documents related to anti-virus updates are normally stored in that KN.
-Through the context editor, the user can associate this (semantic) structure to the query, this way making clear, for example, that she's trying to find technical documents about anti-virus updates, and not about marketing issues.
+To give an idea of how documents search and sharing works, imagine that someone in the KN associated to the information technology (IT) office needs to retrieve documents about a software, say about anti-virus updating.
+Suppose that, in the context associated to the IT office, classifies documents about anti-virus software under the following semantic structure: "/office-activities/software/antivirus/antivirus-up-date/manuals".
+Through a context editor, the user can associate this (semantic) structure to its query, this way making clear, for example, that she's trying to find technical documents about antivirus updates, and not about marketing issues.
 Now imagine that the agent of the KN associated to the marketing office gets the query.
 Its document repository contains documents about anti-virus, but they are classified under the category "/products/software/antivirus/market-reports/last".
-Of course, we'd like the agents to be able to decide that the associated documents are unlikely to match the query's intention.
-On the contrary, of the agent of the multi-channel project gets the query, and the local context classfies documents under a structure like "/documents/securitysystem/antivirus/antivirus-up-date/manuals", then we'd like the agents to agree that those documents are potentially relevant.
+Of course, we'd like the agents to be able to decide that the associated documents are unlikely to match the category of the IT context.
+On the contrary, if the agent of the multi-channel project gets the query, and the local context classifies documents under the structure "/documents/security-system/antivirus/antivirus-up-date/manuals", then we'd like the agents to agree that those documents are potentially relevant.
 This "semantic matching" between contexts is performed through a protocol that "mimics" the process of "meaning negotiation" enacted by humans when trying to understand each others (for example, when we ask to an expert to give us references to relevant papers).
-Technically, agents use a matching algorithm between contexts whose preliminary description is provided in [17].
+Technically, agents use a matching algorithm between contexts whose preliminary description is provided in [16].